Advising & Enrollment

 NSO & Course Enrollment

 While Axess opens on September 1 for continuing students to enroll, as new students you have the "New Student Advisement Enrollment Hold" on your account restricting you from enrolling.
 This enrollment hold will be automatically released for frosh during NSO after the Academic Advising Presentation.
 At that time, you will be able to log in and begin to enroll in your Autumn Quarter courses.*

 Course Enrollment Instructions:

-*Note: In order to enroll in couses, you must also have completed all other obligations required of new students, including submission of health requirements, final high school transcript, and test scores (if applicable).
+*Note: In order to enroll in courses, you must also have completed all other obligations required of incoming students, including submission of health requirements, final high school transcript, and test scores (if applicable).